Provisions Affecting Family Member Benefits

-Beginning in 2019, continue benefits for children of disabled or deceased workers
+Beginning in 2021, continue benefits for children of disabled or deceased

-until age 22 if the child is in high school, college or vocational school.
+workers until age 22 if the child is in high school, college or vocational

-Reduce this percent each year by 1 percentage point beginning with newly eligible
+spouse.
+Reduce this percent each year by 1 percentage point beginning with

-PIA percentage if married 9 years.
-This benefit would be available to divorced spouses
+percentage if married 9 years.
+This benefit would be available to

-on the rolls at the beginning of 2020 and those becoming eligible after 2020.
+divorced spouses on the rolls at the beginning of 2022 and those

 Establish an alternative benefit for a surviving spouse.
 For the surviving